 Even small increases in your attentiveness can make a positive difference.
 Here are some ways to do that:

 1. Turn off your phone when you get in the car.

-2. Stop some place safe (and legal) to answer incoming calls and text messages.
+2. Stop somewhere safe (and legal) to answer incoming calls and text messages.

-You should be able to turn on your wipers, heat, air conditioning, etc. without taking your eyes off the road.
+You should be able to turn on your wipers, heat, air conditioning, etc., without taking your eyes off the road.
 If you get a new car, park it and practice finding the equipment/features with your eyes closed.

-7. Stop at a safe location to address back seat situations with your children.
+7. Stop at a safe location to address backseat situations with your children.

 8. Don’t let your pets roam freely in your car.

 Make sure you get an adequate amount of sleep each night.